-Following this line of thought, the typical non-value-adding time activity and one of the eight wastes in Lean management is waiting on something.
+Following this line of thought, the typical non-value-adding time activity and one of the seven wastes in Lean management is waiting on something.
 It can be separated into two categories:

-If you are a leader who is new to Lean management, measuring flow efficiency might seem like a difficult task.
+If you are a new leader to Lean management, measuring flow efficiency might seem like a difficult task.
 In reality, it is done with the help of this simple formula:

 Flow Efficiency[%]=Value-added Time/Lead Time*100

-Explaining it in a practical manner, if one of your software engineers needs 5 days to complete a feature, but she spends only one day actively working on it, then the flow efficiency of developing this particular feature is 20%.
+Explaining it practically, if one of your software engineers needs 5 days to complete a feature, but she spends only one day actively working on it, then the flow efficiency of developing this particular feature is 20%.

-Calculating this by hand for every task that passes through the workflow of your team is going to create more waste than value for every leader that applies the Lean management model.
+Calculating this by hand for every task that passes through your team's workflow will create more waste than value for every leader that applies the Lean management model.

 This is especially true when you have to account for every factor that affects it.
-Thankfully, with digital kanban software you can track flow efficiency without having to dedicate much of your time to this activity.
+Thankfully, with digital Kanban software, you can track flow efficiency without dedicating much of your time to this activity.

-It can be an invaluable weapon in your Lean management toolbox.
-The chart will automatically gather data from every card that passed through your Kanban board during a time frame of your choice, accumulate the overall flow efficiency for the period and visualize the results.
+It can be an invaluable weapon in your toolbox to achieving Lean efficiency in your work processes.
+The chart will automatically gather data from every card that passed through your Kanban board during a time frame of your choice, accumulate the overall flow efficiency for the period, and visualize the results.

 A significant benefit of using a digital solution is that you have a wide range of workflow filters at your disposal.
-In addition, you are at liberty to include or exclude additional factors such as blocked time of cards.
-The same is applicable for different stages of your team’s workflow.
+You are also at liberty to include or exclude additional factors such as blocked time of cards.
+The same applies to different stages of your team’s workflow.